SKtaeji/startnow-react200-budget-tracker/README.md

 # React/Redux Budget Tracker

-A bare bones react starter set of files
+A bare bones react starter app that functions as a budget tracker.

 ## Setup